 Internet fraud is a type of theft, which goes on through the internet where someone who does not know you or who knows you are likely to get money from you by confusing you.
 The fraudster confuses you with something you cannot avoid, shopping, gambling games, or even through the email.
-You will be confused and made to pay money for something that does not exist but you have ever heard of it and it sounds to be real.
+You will be confused and made to pay money for something that does not exist, but you have ever heard of it, and it sounds to be real.

 It might be hard for you to notice that it is a way of getting money because they do not ask for it directly.
-Fraudsters will always use the confusing but sound to be true ways to get money from people’s pockets or banks account.
-Most guess the numbers of people or use the common social media sites to get some email addresses or contacts of people and later start disturbing you with emails or messages.
+Fraudsters will always use the confusing but sound to be right ways to get money from people’s pockets or banks account.
+Most guess the numbers of people or use the typical social media sites to get some email addresses or contacts of people and later start disturbing you with emails or messages.

 Most people in the world today are losing their money to the fraudsters who use different methods of getting money.
 It becomes easy for someone to fall into these traps and send money but later realize that the money has gone.
-Fraudsters always promise big things in return but end up not keeping their promised or give you what you do not deserve.
+Fraudsters always promise big things in return but end up not keeping their guaranteed or give you what you do not deserve.

 After you have given them the money, most will never pick your calls again or reply to your messages or emails.
 It becomes difficult to report such cases to the authority because it is hard to find the fraudster.

-Most of the fraudsters are people whom you know well and they know you.
+Most of the fraudsters are people whom you know well, and they know you.
 They will use the best ways possible to get some cash from your pocket by cheating you but make sure you do not know them.

-It is not necessarily that someone who is near you and knows you will steal from you, some are people who do not know you and all they do is guessing your email to get your personal details from you.
+It is not necessarily that someone who is near you and knows you will steal from you, some are people who do not know you and all they do is guessing your email to get your details from you.
 The fraudster could be located in a far country.
 He or she will use convincing information to make you believe that what he or she is telling you is the truth.
 In return, you end up sending the person some money or a gift.

 Let us look at some of the common frauds, people from all over the world get involved and how one can avoid being a victim.